GowthamGiritharan/detectLanguage-technical-task/README.md

 The repository is configured to run end to end tests using [cypress](https://www.cypress.io/).

 In order to slim the build time on concourse we do not install Cypress along with the application (since it takes a lot of time to do so).
-In order to run the tests locally you need to install cypress globally.
+In order to run the tests locally you need to install cypress.

 ```bash
 npm install -g cypress